Fighting Blood (1951 film): Critical reception

+film leaves no doubt that Darcy was a formidable and pug-nacious fellow."

-The Adelaide Advertiser called the film short, but brilliantly produced...
-In 18 minutes' screen time is packed the neatest, crispest KO to the wise acres that could be imagined even by the American movie experts."
+The Adelaide Advertiser called the film "short, but brilliantly produced", and continued, "In 18 minutes' screen time is packed the neatest, crispest KO to the wise acres that could be imagined even by the American movie experts."

+The Tribune thought the film glamorised the plight of Aboriginal boxers.